James Lofton: NFL career statistics

+Regular season

 Personal life

 Lofton and his wife Beverly have three children including David who also played college football at Stanford.
 Lofton's cousin, Kevin Bass, was a Major League Baseball player.

 In October 1984, a dancer at the Marquee Club in Milwaukee accused James Lofton and his Packers teammate Eddie Lee Ivery of sexual assault.
 Lofton and Ivery asserted that the acts were consensual.
 Neither player ended up being charged in the incident due to a lack of evidence.
 Two years later, Lofton was charged with second-degree sexual assault following an incident in the stairwell of a Green Bay nightclub.
 He was found not guilty of that charge.